 Exceptions to this policy will be considered on a case-by-case basis in the event of exigent medical or family emergencies.
 Requests for such an exception should be submitted to the Certifying Officias in the Student Enrollment and Financial Services Office.

 Failure to comply with the GBSAP Policy will result in John Carroll University notifying the Department of Veterans Affairs (VA) of the lack of satisfactory academic progress, and could result in the VA ceasing payment of benefits.

 Additionally, GI Bill recipients must also conform to the University’s standards of academic progress as outlined on the Student Enrollment and Financial Services website.
 The JCU standards of academic progress dictate the awarding and monitoring of all JCU institutional funds (such as the JCU Patriot Award) and federal and state funds beyond the direct VA benefits.

 It is not uncommon for a student to already be receiving federal, state, or institutional aid at John Carroll University prior to either becoming eligible for or choosing to utilize their GI Bill benefits.
 Once the eligibility for GI Bill benefits has been determined, a student already in possession of a university aid letter should expect to receive a revised financial aid award.
 This revision will typically ensure that GI Bill benefits, when combined with organizational funding from the university, does not exceed direct tuition and fees.
 Eligibility for federal and state funding, including loans, can be used to offset room, board and other educational expenses.

 This revision process will ensure compliance with internal and external policies as well as federal regulations.
-Potential GI Bill students who are already in receipt of financial aid from the university should consult with the Director of Veterans Affairs and the Director of Financial Aid to ensure that they have an accurate understanding of how their aid could be revised once they choose to employ GI Bill benefits.
+Potential GI Bill students who are already in receipt of financial aid from the university should consult with the Assistant Vice-President of Enrollment and Student Services to ensure that they have an accurate understanding of how their aid could be revised once they choose to employ GI Bill benefits.